Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Computational Experiments

-We test Algorithm \ref{alg:main} on the reentrant networks with varying $m$.
-We treat all $2^{3m} - 1$ cases of non-zero entries separately.
-Using the formalism in Section \ref{sec:algorithm}, we let $\mathcal{P} = \big\{\{s_1\},\{s_2\}, \dots, \{s_{2^{3m}-1}\}\big\}$.
-Instead of exhaustively demonstrating our approach on the entire cells of $\mathcal{P}$, we randomly choose three cells and learn the optimal policy for each cell.
-We always include the case where non of the classes are empty.
-After we fix some $s \in \mathcal{S}$, we generate a training set with $N = 1, t_1 = 0, \mathcal{A} = \{ 0.5, 0.75, 5\}$ and $M = 10000$.
+After we fix some $s \in \mathcal{S}$, we generate a training set with $N = 1, t_1 = 0, \mathcal{A} = \{ 0.5, 0.75, 5\}$ and $M = 10{,}000$.
 We generate a test set with $N = 1, t_1 = 0, \mathcal{A} = \{ 10\}$ and $M = 2000$.
-We report the classification accuracy of OCT-H on the test set.
-For each instance in the test set, we also measure the time it takes to solve the problem using the algorithm by \citet{evgenyweiss2021}, and divide it by the time it takes for the trained decision tree to make a prediction.
+This ensures that the test data consists of state-control pairs that are completely distinct from the training data.
+We evaluate the out-of-sample classification accuracy of OCT-H by measuring the proportion of test data for which the learned policies correctly output the optimal control.
+For each MFQNET control instance that is used to generate test set, we also measure the time it takes to solve the instance using the algorithm by \citet{evgenyweiss2021}, and divide it by the time it takes for the trained decision tree to make a prediction.
+This allows us to evaluate the speed-up that Algorithm \ref{alg:main} can offer compared to the numerical algorithm, specifically in scenarios where the only changing factor between instances is the state vector.
 We report the mean of the ratios rounded to the nearest integer as the relative speed-up of Algorithm \ref{alg:main}.

 Software for OCT-H is available at \citet{InterpretableAI}.
 We tune the maximum depth of the tree by grid searching over the list [3,5,10].
-Public implementation of the algorithm by \citet{evgenyweiss2021} is available at https://github.com/IBM/SCLPsolver.
+Public implementation of the algorithm by \citet{evgenyweiss2021} is available at \url{https://github.com/IBM/SCLPsolver}.
 When we use this implementation, we set the zero entries in $\bm{\lambda}$ to a small number $10^{-6}$ instead of $0$, as we have observed that this results in better numerical stability.
 The experiments were executed on a MacBook Pro with 2.6 GHz Intel Core i7 CPU and 16GB of RAM, except for the training part.
 We trained decision trees on MIT Engaging Computing Cluster with Dell C6300, 2 socket Intel E5-2690v4 processor, 14 Cores per CPU and 128 GB RAM.